MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

   - if (`result.Result != null`), then the API call was successful.
     - When successful, the `result.Result` object of many API callbacks will contain the requested information.

     - `LoginResult` specifically contains some basic information about the player.
 But for most users, login is simply a mandatory step before calling other APIs.
   - If (`result.Error != null`), the API call has failed.
     - API calls can fail for many reasons, and you should always attempt to handle failure.
     - Why API calls fail (In order of likelihood)
       - `PlayFabSettings.TitleId` is not set.
-If you forget to set titleId to your title, then nothing will work.
+If you forget to set `TitleId` to your title, then nothing will work.
       - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
       - Device connectivity issue.
 Cell phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
       - PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](../../release-notes/index.md) for updates.